twetto/Rudolf-V/README.md

 **Goal:** Implement the core VIO frontend algorithms in safe, single-threaded Rust.

-**Purpose:** Since debugging GPU shaders is difficult, this CPU implementation will serve as the **Test Oracle** (Ground Truth).
-We will not write a single line of shader code until the math is verified here.
+**Purpose:** Since debugging GPU shaders is difficult, this CPU implementation serves as the **Test Oracle** (Ground Truth).
+We did not write a single line of shader code until the math was verified here.

 * [x] `Image<T>` Dynamic Container
 * [x] Gaussian Pyramid Generation